mymoid/mymoid-js/packages/api/README.md

 [![NPM Version](https://img.shields.io/npm/v/@mymoid/api)](https://www.npmjs.com/package/@mymoid/api)
 ![npm bundle size](https://img.shields.io/bundlephobia/min/@mymoid/api)

-This library offers an easy to use interface for accessing the Mymoid REST API using JavaScript or TypeScript.
+Welcome to the Mymoid JavaScript API SDK! 🎉 This library provides an easy-to-use interface for interacting with the Mymoid REST API using JavaScript or TypeScript.

 ## Documentation

-To learn how to get started with Mymoid, please consult the [developer's portal](https://developers.mymoid.com).
+For detailed instructions on getting started with the Mymoid JavaScript API SDK, please refer to our [developer's portal](https://developers.mymoid.com).

 ## Getting Started

 ### Installation

-Using npm in your project directory run the following command:
+To install the SDK in your project, run the following npm command:

 ```sh
 npm install @mymoid/api